 Losing a loved one due to a medication error is not a criminal act, but it is a negligent one.
 Many conversations are surrounding the idea of criminalizing such medical acts of negligence.
 Some suggest that it will scare health care providers into taking better care of their patients.
 Others think that allowing criminal charges would cause medical staff to hide and cover up incidents leading to further issues.
 The conversation is ongoing, but for now, we can file civil suits and not criminal charges.

 If you or someone you love is suffering from an injury or illness caused by a medication error, you need to seek legal assistance immediately.
 Our Philadelphia Medication Error Attorneys are ready to fight for you.
-Call 267-587-6240 or click here to start a free consultation with our professional attorneys at the Weitz Firm in Philadelphia today.
+Call 267-587-6240 or click here to start a free consultation with our professional attorneys at The Weitz Firm, LLC in Philadelphia today.